pablogonzalezginestet/POCNN/README.md

 ## Real data application
-The folder named real_application contains the files to run PO-CNN, IPCW-PO-CNN and Cox-CNN.
+The folder named real_data_application contains the files to run PO-CNN, IPCW-PO-CNN and Cox-CNN.
 The clinical data (structured data) is there in a csv format.
 The file clinical_data.py contains different functions to format the data corresponding to the model.

 **arguments:**